Dallin H. Oaks: Counselor in the First Presidency

 In January 2018, Russell M. Nelson became the church's new president.
-As the apostle second in seniority to Nelson, Oaks became President of the Quorum of the Twelve Apostles.
+As the apostle second in seniority to Nelson, Oaks became president of the Quorum of the Twelve Apostles.
 However, since Oaks was appointed as Nelson's first counselor in the First Presidency, M. Russell Ballard was appointed as the quorum's acting president.
-As first counselor in the First Presidency, Oaks serves as first vice chairman of the CES Board.
+As first counselor in the First Presidency, Oaks served as first vice chairman of the CES Board.

-On June 1, 2018, Oaks gave the opening address at the First Presidency-sponsored "Be One" event, celebrating the 40th anniversary of the revelation extending the priesthood to all worthy males, regardless of race.
-Oaks spoke of seeing the hurt that the restriction had caused, moreso while he was a resident of Washington, D.C., and Chicago than he had seen in Utah.
+On June 1, 2018, Oaks gave the opening address at the First Presidency-sponsored "Be One" event, celebrating the fortieth anniversary of the revelation extending the priesthood and access to temple ordinances, such as the endowment and sealing, to all worthy males, regardless of race.
+Oaks spoke of seeing the hurt that the restriction had caused, more so while he was a resident of Washington, D.C., and Chicago than he had seen in Utah.
 He also spoke of how the announcement had been a very emotional time for him.
 He noted that, prior to the 1978 announcement, having studied many explanations for the priesthood restriction, he concluded that he was not satisfied that any offered explanation for the restriction was inspired.
 Oaks called on people to not dwell too deeply on past policies but to look forward to a brighter future.
 He also denounced any prejudices, be they racial, ethnic, economic, or others and called on anyone who held such beliefs to repent.

 In October 2020, Oaks gave a talk at general conference in which he encouraged civility and denounced racism.
-On October 27, 2020, he gave a BYU devotional address in which he again touched on this topic, explicitly endorsing the message "Black lives matter" while also discouraging its use to advance controversial propositions.
+On October 27, 2020, he gave a BYU devotional address in which he again touched on this topic, explicitly endorsing the message "Black Lives Matter" while also discouraging its use to advance controversial propositions.
 In May 2022, Oaks delivered a eulogy at the funeral service of former Senator Orrin Hatch.

+Church president

+On October 14, 2025, Oaks was appointed as the church's 18th president, following the death of Russell M. Nelson.
+Oaks selected Henry B. Eyring as First Counselor and D. Todd Christofferson as Second Counselor in the newly reconstituted First Presidency.

+A number of scholars reacted to the announcement.
+Historian Benjamin Park said, "President Oaks has been one of the most influential and consequential LDS apostles for quite some time, so I expect his presidency to be a culmination of trends already in motion rather than a redirection."
+Historian Patrick Q. Mason said, "Unity is a top priority for Oaks and other senior church leaders.
+They will do everything they can to prevent schisms of various sorts in the church."
+Religion scholar Taylor G. Petrey said: